Parma

 Where to stay

-Stay in or beside the historic centre so the Piazza Duomo, the Pilotta and the Teatro Regio are within an easy walk.
-Palazzo dalla Rosa Prati offers apartments and rooms in a historic residence right on the Piazza Duomo (verify current operation) — the most atmospheric central base.
+Stay in or beside the historic centre, an easy walk from the Piazza Duomo, from the Pilotta and from the Teatro Regio.
+Palazzo dalla Rosa Prati offers apartments and rooms in a historic residence right on the Piazza Duomo (verify current operation), the most atmospheric central base.
 Hotel Button is a small central family hotel near Piazza Garibaldi, and the B&B Borgo del Naviglio and other central guesthouses serve the slow-tourism trip well.
-For a food-country night that fits the destination, look to the agriturismi near Langhirano, in the prosciutto hills south of the city, where you can sleep among the curing cellars and tour them in the morning (verify the current list).
-Avoid the anonymous hotels by the ring road and station forecourt unless you are only passing through; Parma's pleasures are all in the walkable centre and the producing countryside.
+For a food-country night, look to the agriturismi near Langhirano, in the prosciutto hills south of the city, where you can sleep among the curing cellars and tour them in the morning (verify the current list).
+Avoid the anonymous hotels by the ring road and station forecourt unless you are only passing through.
+Parma's pleasures are all in the walkable centre and the producing countryside.

 What to eat

 Parma is one of the great food cities of Europe, so eat deliberately.
 The two pillars are Parmigiano-Reggiano DOP and Prosciutto di Parma DOP, the ham aged in the airy Langhirano hills; add Culatello di Zibello DOP, the lowland cured masterpiece from the misty Po flats.
 The local pasta is tortelli d'erbetta, filled with ricotta and chard, and anolini in brodo.
-For something casual, order torta fritta — puffed fried dough — with a board of salumi, and ask for Felino salame by name.
+For something casual, order torta fritta (puffed fried dough) with a board of salumi, and ask for Felino salame by name.
 The wines to learn are the local dry Lambrusco and the white Malvasia dei Colli di Parma.
-Wherever possible, taste at source: a dairy at dawn, a prosciutto cellar in Langhirano, a culatello cellar in Zibello.
+Wherever possible, taste at source: a dairy at dawn, or a curing cellar in the Langhirano hills or the Zibello flats.
 Buy the marked, consortium-certified product, and you will never look at the supermarket versions the same way again.

 What to do

-See Correggio's dome in the Cathedral and the Antelami Baptistery quietly, outside service times — they reward slow, neck-craning looking.
-The Palazzo della Pilotta holds the Galleria Nazionale and the extraordinary wooden Teatro Farnese; the Camera di San Paolo, with Correggio's frescoed ceiling, is an overlooked gem worth seeking out.
-Spend an evening at the Teatro Regio if a performance fits your dates — even the building and its famously exacting audience are an experience.
-Cross the river to the leafy Parco Ducale for an unhurried walk.
+See Correggio's dome in the Cathedral and the Antelami Baptistery outside service times, when you can crane your neck in peace.
+The Palazzo della Pilotta holds the Galleria Nazionale and the extraordinary wooden Teatro Farnese.
+The Camera di San Paolo, with Correggio's frescoed ceiling, is overlooked and worth seeking out.
+Spend an evening at the Teatro Regio if a performance fits your dates; even the building and its famously exacting audience are an experience.
+Cross the river to the leafy Parco Ducale to walk off lunch.
 But the defining slow day in Parma is a producer visit: a Parmigiano-Reggiano dairy at dawn, when the caseifici open very early and the wheels are formed; a Langhirano prosciutto cellar; or a Zibello culatello cellar.
 These are the things that explain why Parma is a UNESCO City of Gastronomy.

 Respect

-Parmigiano-Reggiano and Prosciutto di Parma are protected DOP names with strict geographic and production rules, and the difference between the real thing and an imitation is the whole point of coming here.
+Parmigiano-Reggiano and Prosciutto di Parma are protected DOP names with strict geographic and production rules, and the difference between the real thing and an imitation is the reason to come here at all.
 Buy marked, consortium-certified product, ideally at source, and respect the families and cooperatives who keep the standards.
-Dairy visits begin very early and take place inside working food-production sites: follow the hygiene rules, book ahead, and understand that you are a guest in someone's workplace, not a customer in an attraction.
-The Cathedral is an active place of worship beneath the Correggio dome — time your visit around Mass, dress appropriately and never use flash near the frescoes.
+Dairy visits begin very early and take place inside working food-production sites: follow the hygiene rules and reserve in advance; you are a guest in someone's workplace, not a customer in an attraction.
+The Cathedral is an active place of worship beneath the Correggio dome.
+Time your visit around Mass and dress appropriately; never use flash near the frescoes.
 And treat the city's refinement as something to match: Parma is quietly proud, and a little courtesy and good Italian go a long way.

 Practical notes

 Language: Italian; English in tourist-facing places.
 Currency: euro.
-The centre is flat, compact, bike-friendly and walkable — easy to do car-free.
+The centre is flat and compact, bike-friendly, easy to do car-free.
 A ZTL covers the historic core; do not drive in.
 Book producer visits and Teatro Regio tickets well ahead, as both fill quickly in season.
 ATMs and card acceptance are normal in the centre; carry some cash for markets and small producers.
 Nearest major hospital: Parma (Azienda Ospedaliero-Universitaria di Parma).

 ---